syncfusion-content/xamarin-docs/Xamarin/NumericUpDown/Events.md

 ### Interactivity : ValueChangeMode

-The [`ValueChangeMode`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_ValueChangeMode) property is used to mention when value needs to update, either in key pressed or focus lost state.
-When ValueChangeMode is set to [`OnKeyFocus`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.ValueChangeMode.html#Syncfusion_SfNumericUpDown_XForms_ValueChangeMode_OnKeyFocus), the value will be updated on each key press.
-When ValueChangeMode is set to [`OnLostFocus`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.ValueChangeMode.html#Syncfusion_SfNumericUpDown_XForms_ValueChangeMode_OnLostFocus), the value is updated when the control lose the focus or the focus is moved to the next control.
+The [`ValueChangeMode`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_ValueChangeMode) property is used to mention when a value needs to be updated, either in key pressed or focus lost state.
+When ValueChangeMode is set to [`OnKeyFocus`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.ValueChangeMode.html#Syncfusion_SfNumericUpDown_XForms_ValueChangeMode_OnKeyFocus), the value is updated with each key press.
+When ValueChangeMode is set to [`OnLostFocus`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.ValueChangeMode.html#Syncfusion_SfNumericUpDown_XForms_ValueChangeMode_OnLostFocus), the value is updated when the control loses focus or the focus is moved to the next control.
 ValueChangeMode includes the following options:

 1. [`OnKeyFocus`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.ValueChangeMode.html#Syncfusion_SfNumericUpDown_XForms_ValueChangeMode_OnKeyFocus)
 2. [`OnLostFocus`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.ValueChangeMode.html#Syncfusion_SfNumericUpDown_XForms_ValueChangeMode_OnLostFocus)